Skip to Content

 The offensive team could also utilize the floppy action as another type of counter to mitigate the jam action as well.

-In that instance, an offensive player would cut towards the perimeter by way of a single or double screen and more specifically, the offensive player would cut to the perimeter via the screen in the direction that is opposite the defensive jam.
+In that instance, an offensive player would cut towards the perimeter by way of a single or stagger screen and more specifically, the offensive player would cut to the perimeter via the screen in the direction that is opposite the defensive jam.

 Related: Jamming an Offensive Player Using a Screen – YouTube

-Go under the down screen
+Go under

 If the defender does not jam the screen cutter and is essentially chasing behind the cutter, then the defender could possibly close the open space between themselves and the cutter by going under the screen, which is also known as shooting the gap, in this instance.